The Knowing Garden FAQs

 A: We believe that conflict is an opportunity for growth.
-Teachers and staff will be there to make time to support any feelings and when the participants are ready, problems will be solved together.
+Teachers and staff will be there to support any feelings and when the participants are ready, problems are solved together.
 Our philosophy is non-judgemental so we do not label children as victims or aggressors.
 We believe that behavior is expressing a need and we do our best with children and their families to balance need and safety.

 Q: What forms of communication are there between the Teachers and the parents?

 A: There are three 45-minute triangle (student, parent, teacher) conferences throughout the year.
 We use the Brightwheel app to share news, report incidents, and keep in touch with you.
 We use email to share information and we send regular newsletters/updates to keep you informed and educated.
 You also have access to a digital portfolio to support student evolution.

 Q: When it is time, will my child be able to transfer to a typical environment?

 A: TKG alumni have transitioned to different paths of education, from homeschool to private school.
-Our alumni families have reported that students may not have the equivalent quantity of academic content but that they are empowered to use their voice, ask questions, and have confidence.
-This translates to jumping in, getting up to speed, and thriving in a new space, relatively quickly.
-Our alum have reported transitioning to grading and typical environmental pressures with ease, crediting TKG’s ownership of self environment with building resilience, curiosity, and communication skills.
+Our alumni families have reported that students make smooth transitions to the academic environment and that they are empowered to use their voice, ask questions, and have confidence.
+This translates to jumping in, assessing the necessary adjustments, and thriving in a new space, relatively quickly.
+Our alum have reported transitioning to grading and typical environmental pressures with ease, crediting TKG’s culture of empowerment and empathy with building resilience, participation, and communication skills.

 *NAIS is the National Association of Independent Schools